-The 30 day primary outcome (composite of death, MI, urgent target-vessel revascularization and major bleeding) with bivalirudin was similar to that of UFH (8.3% vs 8.7% p=0.57), showed in a study with 4570 enrolled patients with stable or unstable angina.
+The 30-day primary outcome (composite of death, MI, urgent target-vessel revascularization and major bleeding) with bivalirudin was similar to that of UFH (8.3% vs 8.7% p=0.57), showed in a study with 4570 enrolled patients with stable or unstable angina.
 The rates of major bleeding were significantly lower with bivalirudin (3.1% vs 4.6% p=0.008) [32].
 No significant differences in the primary outcome was found between the two groups even after one year of follow up (17.1% vs 17.5% p=0.816) [33].
-In the subgroup of unstable angina patients (836 patients) of this study, the 30 day primary outcome with bivalirudin was similar to that of UFH (10.0% vs 10.8% p=0.88) [34].
+In the subgroup of unstable angina patients (836 patients) of this study, the 30-day primary outcome with bivalirudin was similar to that of UFH (10.0% vs 10.8% p=0.88) [34].
 No significant differences in the primary outcome was found in this subgroup of patients between the two groups even after one year of follow up (21.5% vs 20.1% p=0.458) [35].
 In this study the dose of heparin was high (140U/kg initial bolus).
 This might have made the benefit with bivalirudin in reducing major bleeding rates more apparent.
 ISAR-REACT 3A study compared the reduced dose of UFH (initial bolus of 100U/kg) with bivalirudin in 2505 stable (cardiac biomarker negative) patients undergoing PCI.
 UFH at 100U/kg showed net clinical benefit in these patients when compared with bivalirudin [36].

 ISAR-REACT 4, a randomized, double blind study done in 2011,on 1721 patients compared the combination of abciximab plus UFH (70 U/kg initial bolus) with bivalirudin in patients with NSTEMI undergoing PCI.
 All patients received pretreatment with 600 mg clopidogrel.
 The primary end point of net clinical outcome (death, large recurrent MI, urgent target-vessel revascularization and major bleeding) was similar in both the groups at 30 days (10.9% vs 11.0% p=0.94).
 The relative risk of major bleeding was lower with bivalirudin (approximately 0.55) [37].

-ISAR-REACT 3 and 4 trials showed that bivalirudin was noninferior in reducing ischemic complications, and safer than UFH in clopidogrel pretreated patients.
+ISAR-REACT 3 and 4 trials showed that bivalirudin was non-inferior in reducing ischemic complications, and safer than UFH in clopidogrel pretreated patients.
 A pooled analysis from the ACUITY and ISAR-REACT 4 NSTEMI patients who underwent PCI after clopidogrel pretreatment found that bivalirudin monotherapy was as efficient as heparin (UFH/enoxaparin) plus GPI in reducing net adverse clinical events (13.4% vs 14.7% p=0.21) and superior to heparin plus GPI in reducing major bleeding events (3.4% vs 6.3% p=0.21) [36].
-However, a recent meta-analysis did not support that pretreatment with clopidogrel improved outcomes [38]).
+However, a recent meta-analysis did not support that pretreatment with clopidogrel, improved outcomes [38].

 The Naples III was a double blind, randomized trial that included 837 patients with increased risk of to receive either bivalirudin or heparin infusion for transfemoral elective coronary stenting.
 Patients had to be cardiac biomarkers negative without any EKG changes, suggesting ongoing acute or recent MI.
-The primary endpoint was the rate of in-hospital major bleed which occurred in 2.6% (11 patients) in the heparin group versus 3.3% (14 patients) in the bivalirudin group.
-The authors concluded that there was no difference between these two groups in the rate of major bleeding.
-[39]
+The primary endpoint was the rate of in-hospital major bleed, which occurred in 2.6% (11 patients) in the heparin group versus 3.3% (14 patients) in the bivalirudin group.
+The authors concluded that there was no difference between these two groups in the rate of major bleeding [39].

 SAFETY WITH COMBINATION DRUG USE